loissascha/MangOverlay/README.md

 This project was created using [wails.io](https://wails.io).
 Follow their [Getting started](https://wails.io/docs/gettingstarted/installation) guide to setup everything you need.
 Once everything is installed, check your dependencies with `wails doctor` and make sure you install all missing dependencies.
 If everything's installed, you can build this project by running `wails build` inside the root directory.
+The finished build can be found inside the build/bin directory.

 ## Installation